deepjavalibrary/djl/mxnet/mxnet-model-zoo/README.md

   * Question and Answer

 ## Installation
-You can pull the MXNet Engine from the central Maven repositories by including the following dependency:
+You can pull the MXNet engine from the central Maven repository by including the following dependency in you `pom.xml` file:

 ```xml
 <dependency>